Erehh-A/codealpha_tasks/credit-scoring-model/README.md

 Target variable: `Risk` (good / bad), with a 70/30 class split.

+**Note on features:** while the dataset does not include explicit income or payment history fields, `Job`, `Housing`, `Saving accounts`, and `Checking account` serve as reasonable proxies for financial standing and history, which is consistent with how credit risk is assessed using categorical banking data.

 ## Approach

 1. **EDA** — explored distributions of Age, Credit Amount, and Duration; identified right-skew in financial features; visualized relationships between Duration, Credit Amount, Age, and Risk using boxplots.